sociomantic-tsunami/libdrizzle-redux/docs/api/binlog.rst

    an empty string.
-   A valid file_index is in the range [-1 to (number of binlog files -1)] The end_position will hold the size of the binlog file and can be used to start reading from the end of the binlog file when parsed to :c:func:`drizzle_binlog_start()`
+   A valid file_index is in the range [-1 to (number of binlog files -1)] The end_position will hold the size of the binlog file and can be used to start reading from the end of the binlog file when passed to :c:func:`drizzle_binlog_start()`

    The filename parameter is allocated by the function and needs to be